Yanuar Philip Wijaya

 Studying on graduate level is truly a rewarding experience that will broaden my mind and help me recognize the importance of humility and curiosity in our active search for wisdom and truth in this vast, diverse, and rapidly growing world.

 How do you feel your program is preparing you for those challenges?

 Doing research on graduate level demands focus, vision, and determination.
-I feel that this program has been so far helping me to be able to work independently, have a big vision, aim high, and develop my critical thinking and creativity.
+I feel that this program has been so far helping me to be able to work independently, have a big vision and goal, and develop my critical thinking and creativity.
 It is important to understand what, why, and how we are doing things and not just rely on the guidelines or direction from our supervisors.
-In addition to understanding, I believe that memorizing things is also very crucial.
-Sometimes I could understand a theory, but I could not remember it after years.
-Through this program, I have been developing a good habit of, for example, making more organized records in the experiments which helps in the data analysis later on.
-Hopefully, things will turn out fine and I can contribute enough fruitful works and significant outcomes by the end of my study here.
+In addition to understanding, I believe that memorizing what we learn is also very crucial for knowledge retention.
+Oftentimes I could understand a concept or theory, but I could not remember it well after years.
+Through this program, I have been developing a simple but good habit of, for example, making more organized records in the experiments which could help in the data analysis later on.
+I believe in the power of starting small, which help me be more consistent and focus on the most urgent and important tasks.
+This program has also helped me develop a deep approach in my learning and elevate my interpersonal skills.
+Hopefully, things will turn out fine and I can contribute enough fruitful works and meaningful outcomes by the end of my study here.

 What do you like to do for fun or relaxation?

 I enjoy doing sports, watching soccer games, listening to music, playing guitar or piano, singing, and reading inspiring books.
 I also like outdoor activities, such as hiking, jogging, and travelling.

 What advice do you have for new graduate students?